 If only one person is using “I feel” language – and that person is female – that’s just completely different.

-Saying “I wasn’t invited to the meeting, and I feel disrespected” takes a statement of fact (You were left out of a meeting in which you should have been included) and makes it sound like a personal problem that you have, like you want your desk moved away from the fluorescent lights because they give you a headache.
+Saying “I wasn’t invited to the meeting, and I feel disrespected” takes a statement of fact (You were left out of a meeting in which you should have been included) and makes it sound like a personal problem that you have, like you want your desk moved away from the fluorescent lights because you find them unflattering.

 It is not a personal problem.
 It is not about your feelings.
 Some feelings are irrelevant in an office.
 Whether you feel hurt or not, you should have been included in the meeting.
 FACT.
 Your hurt feelings are a byproduct of the actual topic under discussion, which is the poor judgment call of the person who left you out.